 More than 1 million people head to the emergency room for medical treatment due to injuries from slip and fall accidents.
-So it can become tiring if there are no elevators around to explore these malls.
+So it can become tiring if no elevators are around to explore these malls.

-Although these lights are a great source of light, they are also a hazard as anyone can easily fall through the skylight, resulting in severe injuries, permanent disabilities, and, worse cases, death.
+Although these lights are a great light source, they are also a hazard as anyone can easily fall through the skylight, resulting in severe injuries, permanent disabilities, and, worse cases, death.

 There can be different causes for skylight injuries, but victims can pursue legal lawsuits against the negligent party for those injuries involving negligence.
 Ehline Law and our skylight injury attorneys help you understand your rights and legal options.